PaperAirplane-Dev-Team/SwipeBack/README.md

 2. Create a new branch `patch-X`out of branch `master`
 3. Modify
 4. Send a pull request to branch `master` here.
 Do not send pull request to `aide`.
+5. NOTICE: DO NOT make a commit named "Routine:" or "Merge in xxx after reset to xxx"

 License
 ---